Toshiba Phone System End-of-Life: What Are Your Options Now?

 - The phaseout schedule started with discontinuing sales of hardware in 2018, although handsets and parts have still been available through Mitel partners such as Accent.

-- Support for Toshiba phones systems will end forever on October 31, 2021.
+- Mitel's support for Toshiba phones systems will end forever on October 31, 2021.

-This might not be a huge problem if your organization isn’t growing, but if you want to add employees in the future, you won’t be able to give them a phone line.
-Even if you can get hardware, you won’t be able to use it without a license.
+As of now, the stock of licenses you have is static.
+This might not be a huge problem if your organization isn’t growing or in need of support, but if you want to add employees in the future, that ship has sailed - you can’t give them a phone line.
+Even if you can get hardware, you can't use it without a license.

 Your Decision: Replace Now or Delay?

-The choice to continue using your Toshiba phones will be stop-gap, because using an out-of-warranty, out-of-support phone system is not going to be a good business decision for anyone in the long run.
+The choice to continue using your Toshiba phones will be stop-gap, because using an out-of-warranty, out-of-support phone system is not going to be a good business decision in the long run.

 There could be reasons why you want to delay replacing your phone system.

 Maybe you’re allocating resources in a different direction.
-Perhaps you’re anticipating an acquisition or merger in early 2021 that will change your situation.
+Perhaps you’re anticipating an acquisition or merger this year that will change your situation.

 End-of-Support in 2021 is a Hard Stop

-If you decide to move into 2021 without replacing your phone system, keep the October 31, 2021 end-of-support date on your radar.
+If you decide to continue this year without replacing your phone system, keep the October 31, 2021 end-of-support date on your radar.

 After that date, support by your IT company or phone system vendor becomes a matter of "best effort."
 If something breaks, you may be able to get an aftermarket part, but no one can promise reliability anymore.